De La Palma, OH (1852 - present post office & farming town)

 Location: Lewis Township, Brown County - On U.S. Route 52 at the intersection of Rt.
 221

-There was about a half dozen log cabins in 1828 & Higginsport got it's first store in 1828 followed by several more stores & a post office in 1829.
+There was about a half dozen log cabins in 1828 & Higginsport got it's first store that same year followed by several more stores & a post office in 1829.
 The first brick house in town was built in 1835 at the corner of Water St. & Brown St. & a brick church in 1842, replacing the earlier stone & log cabin chapels.
 One of the main source of income for locals was farming corn & tobacco.
 White Burley tobacco was named after the color of the plants & is know to have been grown in the area before 1850.
 A steam powered grist mill was built in 1855 by Henry Davidson & William Dugan.
 They added a whiskey distillery in 1861 & a warehouse in 1863.

 The 1880's was probably Higginsport's heyday with a population of around 850.
 The town had a couple dozen small businesses including general, dry goods, clothing, & grocery stores, two tin shops, two drug stores, a hardware store, & tobacco store.
 There was also a blacksmith, doctor, 17 tobacco warehouses at the peak of production, & several churches over the decades.
 One of the last major businesses in Higginsport was a steam powered saw mill built by Boyd & Co. of Levanna in 1887.
 The town never had a railroad though & didn't get any big businesses in the 1900's to create another population boom.